safespring/cloud-BaaS/Performance-Options.md

 to speed up the backup transfers, at the cost of more CPU, Network and I/O.

-Since we assume most people have decent internet links now, getting the data over the wire as quickly as possible is probably the most important part in order to finish the backup and restore tasks as fast as possible.
+Since we assume most people have decent Internet links now, getting the data over the wire as quickly as possible is probably the most important part in order to finish the backup and restore tasks as fast as possible.